awillats/clinc/OUTLINE.md

 ---
 # Methods
-## Multiple complementary perspectives (represenations) of the same underlying network structure:
+## Multiple complementary perspectives (representations) of the same underlying network structure:
 - The circuit view
   - (A) → (B) ↔ (C)
 - The dynamical system view